rolspace/blazor-football-scoreboard/README.md

 The Compose file will start containers for the MySQL database and all three applications.

-If the database is started for the first time, there is an automated seeding process that uses the [footballscoreboard_localdb.sql](/scripts/localdb/footballscoreboard_localdb.sql) file to generate the tables and data.
+If the database is launched for the first time, there is an automated seeding process that uses the [footballscoreboard_localdb.sql](/scripts/localdb/footballscoreboard_localdb.sql) file to generate the tables and data.
 Due to the size of the database, the database container startup will take longer.
 The database will be persisted locally in the /data/localdb folder for subsequent runs.

-After startup, the HTTP API application will be available at the following URL: https://localhost:5001.
+After startup, the HTTP API application will be available at the following URL: https&ZeroWidthSpace;://localhost:5001.
-After startup, Blazor UI application will be available at the following URL: https://localhost.
+After startup, Blazor UI application will be available at the following URL: https&ZeroWidthSpace;://localhost.

 ## How to run the tests